-In sum, any requirements resulting from these proposed changes are of minimal or no additional burden to those practicing before the Office.
+In sum, any requirements resulting from these changes are of minimal or no additional burden to those practicing before the Office.
 For these reasons, this rulemaking will not have a significant economic impact on a substantial number of small entities.

-C. Executive Order 12866 (Regulatory Planning and Review): This rulemaking has been determined to be not significant for purposes of E.O.
-12866
+C. Executive Order 12866 (Regulatory Planning and Review): This rulemaking has been determined to be not significant for purposes of Executive Order 12866.